-All graduate students seeking financial assistance for the 2013-2014 academic year must file the 2013-2014 Free Application for Federal Student Aid (FAFSA), as well as the 2013-2014 Villanova Graduate Application.
+All graduate students seeking financial assistance for the 2014-2015 academic year must file the 2014-2015 Free Application for Federal Student Aid (FAFSA), School Code: 003388, as well as the 2014-2015 Villanova University Graduate Institutional Financial Aid Application.

-We recommend that graduate students applying for federal financial assistance submit their FAFSA and VU Graduate Application at least two months prior to the first day of classes to ensure the timely disbursement of Federal Direct Loans towards the payment of tuition and fee charges.
+We recommend that graduate students applying for federal financial assistance submit their FAFSA and Villanova University Graduate Institutional Financial Aid Application at least two months prior to the first day of classes to ensure the timely disbursement of Federal Direct Loans towards the payment of tuition and fee charges.
 Financial Assistance for Graduate Students is reviewed and awarded throughout the academic year.

 The Office of Financial Assistance reviews requests for financial assistance once a student is registered and all items have been received.